Voligoma/Soldering-station-for-Yaxun-Yx936m/README.md

 ### Amplifier / Amplificador
 Section under work/ sección en proceso

-As mentioned on the PinOut section we need to amplify the output of the thermocuple ,after some investigatión i'v come to a conclusion to use an OPAMP (Operational amplifier) probably a non inverting one or well that's what gpt said xD.
+As mentioned on the PinOut section we need to amplify the output of the thermocuple ,after some investigatión i'v come to a conclusion to use an non inverting OPAMP (Operational amplifier).

+What the heck is an Operational Amplifier?
+Its a type of amplifier that is more stable than a transistor for some impedance stuff.
+The formula to calculate the gain of the opamp is: R1 = Ri R2 = Rf

-Como mencioné en la sección de pinout necesitamos amplificar la salida de la termocupla, despues de un poco de investigación llegué a la conclusión de que hay que usar un OPAMP (amplificador Operacional) probablemente uno non inverting (no se como traducir eso) o bueno eso es lo que gpt dijo xD.
+Como mencioné en la sección de pinout necesitamos amplificar la salida de la termocupla, despues de un poco de investigación llegué a la conclusión de que hay que usar un OPAMP (amplificador Operacional no invirtiente?).

+Que carajo es un amplificador operacional?
+Es un tipo des amplificador que tiende a ser maás estable que un transistor deido a algunos temas de impadancia.

+La formula para el calculo de ganancia es: R1 = Ri R2 = Rf